madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0.md

 `a`, thereafter we parse the first (0th) element and calculate the corresponding Fibonacci number.
 The result is converted to a string and written back to the command line.

+Haskell provides two ways to evaluate a program.
+It has its REPL (read-eval-print loop) where the file can be loaded and the program can be compiled.

+{% highlight bash %}
+$ ghci Fib.hs
+...
+Ok, modules loaded: Main.
+*Main> fib 10
+55
+*Main> fibAcc 10
+55
+{% endhighlight %}

+Alternatively Haskell can be compiled and executed:

+{% highlight bash %}
+$ ghc Fib.hs -o fib
+$ ./fib 10
+55
+{% endhighlight %}

 The file is available for download [here](https://github.com/madsbuch/snippets/blob/master/fibonacci/Fib.hs).